 What Is the State Insect of Arkansas?
-How Was It Decided?
+Symbolism, History, & FAQ

 Many people find the idea of insects to be unpleasant or creepy, but when you really think about it, there are tons of beautiful, beneficial, and interesting insects in the state of Arkansas.

 With over 1,000 species of insects in the state, it’s difficult to narrow it down to the insects that are most beneficial.
 However, Arkansas has a state insect that speaks to its importance within the state.
 The state insect of Arkansas is the humble and helpful honeybee.